 The time, in seconds, it took from the start until the name resolving was completed.

-time_connect The time, in seconds, it took from the start until the connect to the remote host time_pretransfer time_redirect
+time_connect The time, in seconds, it took from the start until the connect to the remote host time_pretransfer cific to the particular protocol(s) involved.

 (or proxy) was completed.